 Learn more about the Resilience Shift and its value chain approach to resilient infrastructure in this video interview from the 2018 Understanding Risk Balkans conference, hosted by the Global Facility for Disaster Reduction and Recovery (GFDRR), the World Bank and the Government of Serbia, with the financial support of the European Union.
 GFDRR and the World Bank.
 You can also watch the recording of the live stream Ignite presentations here - Savina's presentation starts at 72'.

-As well as working in close collaboration with 100 Resilient Cities and Global Infrastructure Basel, we have appointed three further grantees to work with us on our ‘Tools and approaches’ project, contributing to our ‘Ways to make resilience tangible, practical and relevant’ workstream.
+Three initial grantees were appointed to contribute to this work.
 We had a lot of very high quality, interesting responses to our call for expression of interest and had a tough time choosing partners.
 Our selected grantees are:

 - MMI Engineering who bring expertise on the Value Chain concept and experience of using different tools and approaches to assess resilience across the world;